SoCo/SoCo/README.rst

 Google Group
 ------------

 There is a Soco group over at `Google Groups`_.
-Feel free to drop in.
+Feel free to drop by for support, ideas or casual conversation related to SoCo.

 License